SchlenkR/applied_fsharp_challenge/artikel/3 - Composing stateless processing functions.md

 (Note that it is possible to leave out all float type annotations, and we get a generalized version of the bind function).

 With bind, we can re-write our "blendedDistortion" function in a way that looks more like function composition (that itself is - of course - not a benefit in general; it's just a metter of taste.
-The benefit is another one - we will see...):
+The benefit is another one - as we will see...):

 ```fsharp
 let blendedDistortion drive blend i =